AndiKod/racoon.vim/README.md

 ## One file, hands-free simple Install

-- 1. Backup/Rename existing .vimrc and .vim file/folder
+1. Backup/Rename existing .vimrc and things inside .vim folder
-- 2. Copy the `vimrc` file inside `~/.vim` folder
+2. Copy the `vimrc` file inside `~/.vim` folder
-- 3. Open Vim
+3. Open Vim

 VimPlug will install itself, then procede to install the main plugins including CoC-Nvim, then CoC will install a first round of extensions/tools/lsp, as mentioned in the vimrc: